stackgl/shader-school/exercises/12-geom-1/README.md

 You may have noticed from the first example that `gl_Position` is a 4D vector.
 At first this might seem a bit funny, but there is a good reason for this.
 Objects on the GPU are represented in what is known as a *homogeneous* coordinate system.
 While this may seem abstract, understanding homogeneous coordinates - and more broadly projective geometry - is essential for graphics programming.

-The basic idea in projective geometry is to replace points a space with lines passing through the origin in a space which is one dimension higher.
+The basic idea in projective geometry is to replace points in a space with lines passing through the origin in a space which is one dimension higher.
 One nice property of lines passing through the origin is that they can be parameterized by vectors.
 For example, in a 3+1D projective geometry, the vector `[2, 0, 0, 1]` generates a line with points `[4, 0, 0, 2]`,  `[1, 0, 0, 0.5]`, `[2000, 0, 0, 1000]` and so on.
 That is, we say that two vectors `[x0,y0,z0,w0]` and `[x1,y1,z1,w1]`, identify the same line if they are related by some non-zero scalar multiple `t != 0`:

 ```
         [x0,y0,z0,w0]  ~   [x1,y1,z1,w1]